 If you need time off for a medical or compelling personal reason that is not covered by our FMLA policy, it is your obligation to notify your supervisor in advance to determine if you are eligible for a non-FMLA leave of absence.
-These issues will be considered on a case by case basis to ensure compliance with our obligations under the ADA, VESSA, EEOC, the pregnancy laws, etc.
+These issues will be considered on a case-by-case basis to ensure compliance with our obligations under the ADA, VESSA, EEOC, Maternity Leave, the pregnancy laws and/or other applicable state local or federal regulations.